Jkutkut/osmia-npm/README.md

 ```

 Note: You have a small demo if you: Compile the pkg module with `make build_dev` and preview the [index.html](./index.html) file.

+## Docs:

+Compile the docs directly with `make doc` and preview the `./target/doc/osmia_npm/index.html` file.

+You may view it directly [on this branch](https://github.com/Jkutkut/osmia-npm/tree/documentation), opening the file `./osmia_npm/index.html`.